Hey, Shopify Store Owner.

-How can I serve them the best…
+How can I serve Shopify store owners best…

-More and more people recommend me.
+More and more store owners recommend me.

 The thing is that there is no stopping this growth if you keep doing a great job and providing an excellent experience.

-Here is what Simon Sinek, a world-renowned author, and public speaker has to say on infinite game:
+Here is what Simon Sinek, a world-renowned author and public speaker, has to say on Infinite Game:

 We all agree on what the rules are.
 And at the end of nine innings, whoever has more runs.
 We declared the winner, and the game was over.

-No one ever says, wait, wait, wait, if we can just play three more innings.
+No one ever says, wait, wait, wait, wait, if we can just play three more innings.
 I know we can come back, and win doesn’t happen.

 The rules are changeable, and the objective is to keep the game in play to perpetuate the game.
 The system is stable when you pit a finite player versus a finite player.